vippsas/vipps-checkout/vipps-checkout-how-it-works-woocommerce.md

 - Helthjem
 - Instabox

-If you have agreements with one or more of these providers, you can add their API keys to Vipps Checkout, and we will present a tailored shipping selection window to your customers, giving you this
+If you have agreements with one or more of these providers, you can add their API keys to Vipps Checkout.
+We can then present a tailored shipping selection window for your customers.
+For example, we can provide the improved shipping selection shown below.

 ## Improved shipping selection with Posten